Disappearance of Harold Holt: Suggestions of suicide

 Some have advanced the view that Holt's death was not accidental, but rather that he chose to end his own life.
 Supporters of this theory claim that Holt was depressed and mentally unstable, and killed himself because he thought his political career was in jeopardy.
 Those who reject it point to his joie de vivre and commitment to his family, as well as the plans he had made for the coming year.
 The 1968 police report specifically ruled out suicide, as Holt had followed "an ordinary domestic pattern" in the days before his disappearance, and suicides in front of witnesses were considered atypical.

 Who Killed Harold Holt?, a Nine Network television documentary that aired in 2007, gave particular credence to the suicide theory, as did an article in The Bulletin published the same year.
 In response, Holt's son Sam gave an interview in which he said "there's no mystery, in essence there's no credibility at all; no one in our family believes it"; Zara had earlier said that her husband was "too selfish" to commit suicide.
-Two of Holt's former colleagues, Tony Eggleton and Malcolm Fraser, were also interviewed around the same time, and both rejected any suggestion of suicide; Alick Downer and James Killen had expressed similar sentiments in their memoirs.
+Two of Holt's former colleagues, Eggleton and Malcolm Fraser, were also interviewed around the same time, and both rejected any suggestion of suicide; Alick Downer and James Killen had expressed similar sentiments in their memoirs.
+Peter Butt, who produced the 2008 docudrama The Prime Minister is Missing, observed, "no one thought it was in his character and all those who know him dismiss the idea completely".

 In contrast, Edward St John believed suicide was plausible, suggesting that Holt's death "appeared to be an act of a man who either wanted to die or didn't much care whether he lived or died".
 Senior public servant Sir Lenox Hewitt recalled in a 1994 interview that Holt had seemed depressed in the period before his death.
-Peter Butt, who produced the 2008 docudrama The Prime Minister is Missing, observed, "no one thought it was in his character and all those who know him dismiss the idea completely".

 Conspiracy theories

 Holt's disappearance spawned numerous conspiracy theories, most of which involve claims of a cover-up at the highest level of government.
-A 1968 story in the Sunday Observer claimed that Holt had been assassinated by the U.S. Central Intelligence Agency, supposedly because he intended to pull Australia out of Vietnam.
+A 1968 story in the Sunday Observer claimed that Holt had been assassinated by the US Central Intelligence Agency, supposedly because he intended to pull Australian troops out of Vietnam.
 Also, suggestions were made that Holt had been killed by the North Vietnamese (after being incapacitated by a nerve agent), or that he had faked his own death to be with a lover.

 In 1983, British journalist Anthony Grey published The Prime Minister Was a Spy, in which he claimed that Holt was a lifelong spy for the People's Republic of China.
-According to Grey, Holt faked his own death to defect to China, and was "collected" by frogmen, who dragged him to a waiting submarine.
+According to Grey, Holt faked his own death to defect to China and was "collected" by frogmen who dragged him to a waiting submarine.
 Reviewers noted multiple factual errors in the book, not least that it was physically impossible for a submarine to be positioned so close to the shore.
-His wife and grandson have both rejected the theories; Zara also observed that her husband "didn't even like Chinese food".
+Holt's wife and grandson have both rejected the theories; Zara also observed that her husband "didn't even like Chinese food".